linux-chenxing/linux-chenxing.org/ip/bdma.md

 # BDMA

 BDMA (Byte DMA) is a generic DMA engine that can transfer one memory location to another, with configurable source/dest access width (1/2/4/8/etc bytes) and source/dest memory type (MIU/QSPI/etc).

-It can also calculate CRC32 with configurable polynomial and shift register initial state.
+It can also calculate CRC32 with configurable polynomial and shift register initial state, as well as the input byte bit order (regular or reversed).
+However XORing the register back or reversing the bit order is then left over to you.

 ## Registers